-The Company had a goodwill balance of \$8.0 million as of both June 30, 2023 and March 31, 2023.
+The Company had a goodwill balance of \$8.0 million as of both June 30, 2024 and March 31, 2024.
 The goodwill resulted from the acquisition of MikaMonu Group Ltd. in fiscal 2016.

-The Company completed its annual impairment test during the fourth quarter of fiscal 2023 and concluded that there was no impairment, as the fair value of its sole reporting unit exceeded its carrying value.
+The Company completed its annual impairment test during the fourth quarter of fiscal 2024 and concluded that there was no impairment, as it was more likely than not that the fair value of its sole reporting unit exceeded its carrying value and the performance of a quantitative impairment test was not required.